HarshikaAgr/HarshikaAgr/README.md

 ---

 ## 🎯 Featured Project: Fake News Detector and Classifier for Accenture ([🔗](https://github.com/HarshikaAgr/Fake-News-Classifer))
-- What We Did: Preprocessed and vectorized text data using spaCy, then built an SVM classifier to predict sentiment (positive, negative, or neutral)
+- What We Did: Preprocessed and vectorized text data using machine learning tools, then built an SVM classifier to predict sentiment (positive, negative, or neutral)
-- Tools: Python, spaCy, scikit-learn
+- Tools: Python, NumPy, Pandas, scikit-learn, Jupyter Notebook
 - Result: 85% accuracy, , outperforming the baseline by 20%, and provided insights that helped guide data-driven improvements in customer service.
 - Curious?
-See the full project here (*link your project README).
+See the full project here [🔗](https://github.com/HarshikaAgr/Fake-News-Classifer).

 ---

 ## 🚀 Projects:
 A few other projects I’ve worked on:

-**MovieHub** - Personalized Movie Recommender (*link your project README)
+**MovieHub** - Personalized Movie Recommender ()
 - Developed a recommendation engine using collaborative filtering to suggest movies based on user preferences.
 - Tech Stack: Python, Flask, scikit-learn
 - Learnings: Building recommendation systems and deploying applications